od-jutra/fend-project-memory-game-master/memory-game/README.md

 ## Contributing

-This project was created on a base of Udacity start set as well some comments in the code are created by Udacity.
+This project was created on a base of Udacity start set for memory game.

+## Code Dependencies

+The app is built with the following code dependencies:

+1. Font Awesome
+  font: 'Amatic SC'